-Forest Trends’ Supply Change Initiative runs the world’s largest and most comprehensive database on company commitments to reducing deforestation related to agricultural commodities.
+Forest Trends’ Supply Change Initiative runs a comprehensive database on company commitments to reducing deforestation related to agricultural commodities.

 Commercial agriculture drives as much as two-thirds of tropical deforestation globally, and most of the forest clearance and impacts stems from the production of the “big four” commodities: palm, soy, timber & pulp, and cattle.
 A growing number of businesses are determined to change course and are making commitments to reducing deforestation in supply chains.
 However, public information on how these commitments translate into action on the ground is scarce.
 Forest Trends’ Supply Change initiative fills this gap by closely tracking companies’ progress towards these commitments.

 Supply Change’s collaborators are CDP and WWF.
 WWF brings to the table decades of support to companies making the transition to deforestation-free commodities, and CDP adds an ever-strengthening track record of motivating companies to disclose their impacts on the environment and take action to reduce them.
 Supply Change combines these assets with Forest Trends’ long-standing technical expertise in tracking and analyzing environmental markets to make for a robust analysis of these corporate commitments.